 "I work best as a cooperative foreman".

-That is why I think test specialist is the right word for my job.
-I am in the middle of the field and manage people better that way.
-Managing also means that I help people in their test work.
-I am testing with my team at Testersuite at the moment.
-I enjoy doing this.
-I try to get people on the right train.
-This is sometimes difficult, but it helps people to gain insight and to understand the importance of testing.
-I work best as a cooperating foreman.
+This is now the reason why I think test specialist is the right word for my job.
+I am in the middle of the field and so I manage people better.
+Directing also includes helping people in their testing work.
+I am testing with my team at Testersuite right now.
+This is something I enjoy doing.
+As a result, I try to get people on the right train.
+This is sometimes difficult but people start to understand and see the importance of testing through this.
+As a cooperating forewoman, I work best.

 Increasing awareness of the importance of good testing.
 There is more emphasis on this now and it is taking shape.

 We use Testersuite for that.
 When I started at Staedion, Testersuite was already available.
-Because of the simplicity of Testersuite , I quickly mastered the tool.
-As a result, I can now show that it is not double administration but actually supports the process.
-It creates transparency so that people see the usefulness of a test management tool.
+Due to the simplicity of Testersuite , I quickly mastered the tool.
+As a result, I can now show that it is not a duplication of administration but actually supports the process.
+It creates transparency so that people start to see the usefulness of a test management tool.

 No, because Testersuite is not complex.
-With the documentation in Testersuite I was able to master it myself very quickly.
-It is user-friendly.
-The steps that my predecessor had already done in Testersuite also helped.
+With the documentation at Testersuite , I was able to quickly master it myself.
+It's user-friendly.
+The steps my predecessor had already done in Testersuite also helped with that.

 Of course it helps if you have a testing background.
-Sometimes I think, why does Testersuite choose a certain way of working?
-But on the other hand, you have to agree beforehand how to register things in Testersuite .
+Sometimes I think why does Testersuite choose a certain way of working?
+But on the other hand, you have to agree with each other in advance on how to register things in Testersuite .
 And then it becomes fun!
-And if something doesn't work, we do it differently again.
-Trial and error, so to speak.
+And if something doesn't work, we do it differently.
+Trial and error so to speak.

 Being transparent.
 In a housing association, you have numerous suppliers, functional administrators and end users.
-With Testersuite you get a grip on the situation and you remain transparent.
-That is the biggest win for me.
+With Testersuite you get a grip on the situation and stay transparent.
+For me, that's the biggest win.
 How many defects are there, what are the defects, are we in control, have we forgotten things, etc...
-Through my experience I do have a helicopter view, but for others this is also important.
-That is where Testersuite helps.
+Because of my experience I do have a helicopter view but for others this is also important.
+That's where Testersuite helps.

-As-we-speak, I am working with two suppliers who I have also given access to our Testersuite environment.
-One supplier has its own tooling so we register twice.
-The other supplier is fine with only using Testersuite .
+As-we-speak, I am working with two vendors that I have also given access to our Testersuite environment.
+One vendor has their own tooling so we double register there.
+The other vendor is fine with just using Testersuite .

 We know that Testersuite has an API.
-For the future, we need to think about which links we are going to make and with which tools and suppliers.
+For the future, we need to think about what links we will make and with what tools and vendors.

 Yes, it is.
 A chain consists of several software suppliers.
 We have the overview and the supplier does not know what we need.
 He does not know our (critical) business processes in detail.
 So we always do a FAT and a GAT ourselves.